Aswini Bajaj Classes Logo

 Additional Combined-Path Insights

-Most candidates are also curious about CFA salaries in combination with other certifications, as mentioned above.
+Most candidates are also curious about CFA salaries in combination with other certifications.
 According to consolidated reports from multiple sources, here is an indicative figure based on that data:

 CFA + FRM: